Transferring disentangled representations: bridging the gap between synthetic and real images: Evaluating the quality of disentanglement

-\textbf{OMES interpretation.} The metric, by construction, allows us to compute the overall score and a score for each FoV separately: we can thus interpret the effect of hyperparameters on the single FoV, { and evaluate the FoV separately in each dimension of the representation}. { Moreover, by inspecting the metric at a factor level, we may identify uneven behaviours (e.g. models performing similarly on average but for different contributions from the factors).}\\ Fig. \ref{fig:beta-alpha-relation} (Left) shows the metric scores for different values of $\beta$ keeping the different FoV separated: the FoVs less affected by reconstruction (e.g. \textit{PosX} and \textit{PosY}) exhibit an increasing disentanglement score as $\beta$ grows.
-On the other hand, \textit{Shape} and \textit{Orientation} present a maximum value around $\beta=6$ and then decrease because they are more susceptible to the reconstruction quality, which degrades for larger values of $\beta$.{ In Fig. \ref{fig:beta-alpha-relation} (Center Left) an association matrix \textit{S} is generated from one of the unsupervised models, $\beta$-VAE, trained with $\beta=6$: \textit{Shape} and \textit{Orientation} are encoded in the same dimension (overlapping) and produce lower values because of the reconstruction, while \textit{PosX} and \textit{PosY} are encoded in multiple dimensions and mostly overlapping. \textit{Scale} does not seem to be well represented. } In Fig. \ref{fig:beta-alpha-relation} (Center Right) we report the association matrix obtained by a weakly-supervised model (Ada-GVAE) : the factors \textit{PosX}, \textit{PosY} and \textit{Scale} are disentangled while \textit{Shape} and \textit{Orientation} are encoded in the representation {with high intensity in different dimensions, with overlaps.} {Fig.\ref{fig:beta-alpha-relation} (Right) shows OMES values ($\alpha=0.5$) computed over synthetic association matrices $S$, obtained by perturbing the ideal (diagonal) one.
+\textbf{OMES interpretation.} The metric, by construction, allows us to compute the overall score and a score for each FoV separately: we can thus interpret the effect of hyperparameters on the single FoV, { and evaluate the FoV separately in each dimension of the representation}. { Moreover, by inspecting the metric at a factor level, we may identify uneven behaviours (e.g. models performing similarly on average but for different contributions from the factors).}\\ Fig. \ref{fig:beta-alpha-relation} (Left) shows the metric scores for different values of $\beta$ keeping the different FoV separated: the FoVs less affected by reconstruction (e.g. \texttt{PosX} and \texttt{PosY}) exhibit an increasing disentanglement score as $\beta$ grows.
+On the other hand, \texttt{Shape} and \texttt{Orientation} present a maximum value around $\beta=6$ and then decrease because they are more susceptible to the reconstruction quality, which degrades for larger values of $\beta$.{ In Fig. \ref{fig:beta-alpha-relation} (Center Left) an association matrix \textit{S} is generated from one of the unsupervised models ($\beta$-VAE) trained with $\beta=6$: \texttt{Shape} and \texttt{Orientation} are encoded in the same dimension (overlapping) and produce lower values because of the reconstruction, while \texttt{PosX} and \texttt{PosY} are encoded in multiple dimensions and mostly overlapping. \texttt{Scale} does not seem to be well represented. } In Fig. \ref{fig:beta-alpha-relation} (Center Right) we report the association matrix obtained by a weakly-supervised model (Ada-GVAE) : the factors \texttt{PosX}, \texttt{PosY} and \texttt{Scale} are disentangled while \texttt{Shape} and \texttt{Orientation} are encoded in the representation {with high intensity in different dimensions, with overlaps.} {Fig.\ref{fig:beta-alpha-relation} (Right) shows OMES values ($\alpha=0.5$) computed over synthetic association matrices $S$, obtained by perturbing the ideal (diagonal) one.
 The perturbation aims to simulate 3 scenarios: noisy matrices where the disentanglement can be more or less strongly derived; models exhibiting partial disentanglement; models with no disentanglement.
-As it can be appreciated, the metric score nicely reflects the disentanglement intensity.}\\ \textbf{Agreement of OMES with other disentanglement metrics. } We extend the analysis in \cite{locatello2019challenging}.
-The rank-correlation (e.g. Fig. \ref{fig:rank-correlation-noisy-0.0} (Left)) between the previously proposed metrics and our OMES (for $\alpha=0.5$) shows that the latter has a high level of correlation with MIG and DCI, but mild correlation with BetaVAE, FactorVAE (OMES is based on the opposite intervention type), and Modularity.
-This is consistent on all benchmarks.
-We show in Fig. \ref{fig:noisy-dsprites-violinplot-scores} (Center) the score distribution of the metrics, computed on the whole set of models.
-We observe OMES produces a wider range of values with respect to MIG and DCI: our metric looks more descriptive, similarly to BetaVAE and FactorVAE. \\ \textbf{Agreeement with performance metrics.} Similarly to \cite{locatello2020weakly}, we consider the more informative weakly-supervised setting and discuss the rank correlation between our metric and performance evaluations (ELBO, reconstruction loss, and test error of FoVs classifier).
-Our analysis, reported in Fig. \ref{fig:corr-elbo-regressors} (right) shows that OMES performs similarly to DCI, negatively correlated with the Reconstruction loss, and positively with the ELBO.
-It also correlates with the performances of GBT10000 (the classifier we will use in the experiments) while it mildly does with MLP10000. { This empirical evidence is in line with what was observed in \cite{dittadi2020transfer}. {\it The correlation with the classification score is a sign that OMES is able to capture the property of \textit{expliciteness} of the representation, although it is not directly measured by our metric.} It is worth mentioning the correlation of OMES with the performance metrics is more stable than what is obtained by other metrics across different datasets (see the Appendix \ref{apx:corr-loss}).}
+As it can be appreciated, the metric score nicely reflects the disentanglement intensity.}\\